 The Burbs (1989)

 Directed by Joe Dante Written by Dana Olsen

-The family playing the eerie neighbors also set a great tone; the portrayal of what I’d imagine the outsiders of the ‘Burbs to be.
-Hans, (Courtney Gains) the youngest was certainly a familiar face outside of just Children of the Corn.
-I thoroughly enjoy the film Can’t Buy Me Love and he played Patrick Dempsey’s best friend…anyone?
+The family playing the eerie neighbors also set a great tone.
+Hans (Courtney Gains), the youngest was certainly a familiar face outside of just Children of the Corn.
+The strong silent type, he was more for presence than any real immediate threat.
 His Uncle Reuben (Brother Theodore; most known as the voice of Gollum) has a great scene with Lt.
 Rumsfield who suggested him being wounded up too tight because of his short answers and evil glare refusing to quit.
-Dr. Klopek (Henry Gibson) himself rounded out the band of misfits, seemingly a good guy that it’s only in the last moments of the film that we’re made aware just how good he was at the art of deception.
+While Dr. Klopek (Henry Gibson) himself rounded out the band of misfits, seemingly a good guy that it’s only in the last moments of the film that we’re made aware just how good he was at the art of deception.

 The Bad: The last 30 minutes do drag on a little.
-Most of the funny or entertaining scenes occur within the first half of the film and while the ending wasn’t terrible by any means, still loses its momentum.
-While I am a fan of Carrie Fisher, though probably not for the films you’d expect, we didn’t see as much of her and I usually find her just as humorous.
-Of course, she was great in the Stars Wars trilogy but just the same in When Harry Met Sally or Drop Dead Fred and her small bit in Scream 3 is always good for a laugh.
-The film could have gone the same route and had the women being the inquisitive ones but flipped it with the men in the neighborhood which was a nice change.
-Not too much to dislike though those 30 minutes tend to feel stretched out which can be a big turn off when going into a film.
+Most of the funny or entertaining scenes occur within the first half of the film and while the ending wasn’t terrible by any means, it loses a little momentum.
+While a fan of Carrie Fisher, though probably not for the films you’d expect, we didn’t see as much of her and I usually find her just as humorous as her male counterparts.
+Usually women are depicted as the one with their noses in everything going on around their streets so it was nice to see them focus on the men being inquisitive to the point of no return.